vegama/pyteseo/docs/index.md

 :align: left
 :target: https://ihcantabria.com/en/specialized-software/teseo
 ```
 TESEO is a lagrangian numerical model developed by IHCantabria.
-The model allows to calculate trajectories of particles based on metocean conditions like ocean currents, winds and waves.
-It also includes weathering submodels to evaluate the degradation and physical characteristics of oil, hns substances and marine litter.
+The numerical model calculates trajectories of particles based on metocean conditions like ocean currents, winds and waves.
+It also includes weathering submodels to evaluate the degradation and physical characteristics of specific substances or elements as floaters, oil, hns substances or marine litter.
 ```{important}
 Marine litter submodel is currently under development!